 Currently, East Timorese travelers can visit countries within the Schengen Area without any additional paperwork other than their passport.
 This is because Timor-Leste is on the list of visa-exempt countries for Schengen states.

-The ETIAS visa waiver will be an additional requirement starting from 2021.
+The ETIAS visa waiver will be an additional requirement by the end of 2022.
 Visitors from East Timor will be required to register their details with this visa waiver system in order to visit these European nations.

 Countries that Require East Timorese Nationals to Carry an ETIAS

-ETIAS authorizes East Timorese Nationals to travel to all 26 Schengen member states from 2021:
+ETIAS authorizes East Timorese Nationals to travel to all 26 Schengen member states from late 2022 onwards:

 - EU Schengen